 Sometimes you will get an honest explanation for why things are the way they are.
 But other times it means admitting they don’t have all the answers, and are willing to take feedback from the team onboard.

 Many great discussions have come from a submission to the weekly AMAs.
-We have talked about diversity, the office environment, and even company policies.
+We have talked about diversity, the office environment, and the finer points of offering short-term car insurance.
 Recently, an AMA about working from home has lead to a company-wide trial.

 Previously, working from home wasn’t something we did much of.
 We have a wonderful office space that is set-up to encourage collaboration and sharing of ideas.
 It also has all the equipment we need to do our jobs well.